 We determine whether an estimated loss from a contingency should be accrued by assessing whether a loss is deemed probable and can be reasonably estimated.
 We assess our potential liability by analyzing specific litigation and regulatory matters using reasonably available information.
 We develop our views on estimated losses in consultation with inside and outside counsel, which involves a subjective analysis of potential results and outcomes, assuming various combinations of appropriate litigation and settlement strategies.
 Legal fees are expensed in the period in which they are incurred.

-Other than the Securities Litigation, the Berks County Litigation and the Alabama Litigation, we currently are not a party to any material litigation or other legal proceedings, and as of January 31, 2016, we did not have any accrued liabilities recorded for loss contingencies.
+Other than the Oregon Tax litigation, Deep Green Wireless Litigation, Securities Litigation and the Berks County Litigation we currently are not a party to any material litigation or other proceedings, and as of January 31, 2017, we did not have any material accrued liabilities recorded for loss contingencies in the condensed consolidated financial statements.